kietttrinh/coupon-system/README.md

 ## 🤝 AI Collaboration

-This project was built with meaningful assistance from [Claude](https://claude.ai) (Anthropic).
+This project was built with meaningful assistance from AI tools.
 Here's an honest breakdown of what that collaboration looked like:

 **What AI helped with:**
 - Designing the overall system architecture and component boundaries
 - Writing the FastAPI endpoints, SQLAlchemy models, and Pydantic schemas
-- Implementing the three core algorithms (Pricing Engine, Greedy Sort, Merge Intervals)
 - Building the Telegram bot structure, FSM state machine, and API client
 - Developing the frontend HTML/CSS/JS from scratch
-- Generating this README and `EXPLAIN.md`
-- Debugging integration bugs (Markdown parsing errors, type-casting issues, token expiry handling)
-- Writing the end-to-end test suite

 **What the author contributed:**
 - Project requirements and feature definitions